 - looking out for other people and helping where they can

-Take a few minutes to write down a list of the things you value in the people you like and respect.
-Once you have done that, honestly rate yourself against each of the qualities you wrote down.
-You might be surprised to find that you have a lot of the same qualities, too.
-Make a list of at least five positive qualities about yourself and put it somewhere you will see it each day.
+Take a few minutes to write a list of the things you value in the people you like and respect.
+Once you have done that, honestly rate yourself against each of the qualities you wrote.
+It might surprise you to find that you have a lot of the same qualities, too.
+Make a list of at least five positive attributes about yourself and put it where you will see it regularly.

 Having that constant, truthful reminder will help you cultivate a more positive image of yourself.